 2005 - Laich Industries along with SPC file chapter 11 bankruptcy.
 According to officials they said increased Asian competition and significantly increased raw material costs were the primary factors that forced the filing.

-2008 - A new style sundae helmet is discovered.
+2008 - A new style sundae of helmet is introduced.
 This new helmet has a taller bowl, but yet remains close to the original style sundae helmet.
 This may be the new direction of sundae helmets.
 The manufacturer is unknown.
 Here are the helmets - New York Mets and Brooklyn Cyclones.

 A special thanks to the collectors and visitors who have contributed to this page.